 Getting Over 'The Project Wall' To Grow A Consultancy Firm

-But first, let's quickly review the upstream vs downstream concepts in consulting business models.
+But first, I'll provide a quick review of the altitude of involvement concepts in consulting business models.

-Upstream work, on the other hand, is high-altitude.
+C-level work, on the other hand, is high-altitude.
 It's all about high-level strategic and/or diagnostic advisory.
 This type of work tends to have a relatively big impact on the clients' true pains.
-You position your offering as "transformative", which means the work requires deep expertise and you are able to charge premiums.
+High-performing consultancies tend to fall in the latter category.
+They position their offering as "transformative", which means the work requires deep expertise and they are able to charge premiums.

-Switching to an upstream ‘client transformation’ consulting approach is THE #1 pillar of success in consulting – the type of success where you are in control of your time, when you comfortably and organically grow your business, when you pick which projects you work on (and say NO to any project outside of your focus zone), where your marketing is inbound, where (in a consultancy firm or boutique) you can be the door opener .
-Your team can do the revenue-building implementation work.
+Switching to the C-level ‘client transformation’ consulting approach is THE #1 pillar of success in consulting – the type of success where consultancies regain control of their time, when consultancy owners comfortably and organically grow their business and pick which projects their teams work on (and say NO to any project outside of the consultancy's focus zone), and where marketing is inbound.

 Hitting and overcoming the 'Project Wall'

-Too many consultancies never get over ‘the project wall’.
+Unfortunately, too many consultancies never get over ‘the project wall’.
 They wish to become strategic advisors but get stuck in lower-value project work (or even ‘body shopping’).
-Does that resonate with you?

 Typical characteristics of consulting work in front and behind the wall